waggle-sensor/summer2023/Shen/Blog.md

 # Tuesday June 20th, 2023

 Today I finished cleaning up the final data that accounts for the timezone difference between the images and the data.
 I again used my function that I had created earlier in order to spot differences between the timestamps so that I could get rid of unnecessary either data or image that did not have a corresponding image/data.
 I also managed to download all of these on to my local machine by writing a python script that sorts each image into a directory based on a the column 'class' in the dataframe.
 Seongha has notified me that I should use the resnet50 pretrained model in pytorch for my first model.
 After I downloaded these images onto my local machine and uploaded them onto google drive, I began researching how I plan to finetune the model in order to get my first test runs going.

+# Wednesday June 21st, 2023

+Today I attended two of the required seminars for SULI students.
+Then I began to do more research on how to exactly train the last layer of the model.
+After reading a few tutorials I got started and managed to finish a rough first model using pytorch and resnet18 model.
+This first model did not go exactly as planned since the accuracy was very very low.
+I think that I just do not have enough data for each class so it makes the accuracy very low especially since for about half the classes I only have about 200-300 images.
+I plan on trying to either reduce the number of classes or augment the images to have more data per class.